mtirado/jettison/README.md

 with no systemcalls you can simply do `cat podtemplate.pod >> config.pod` to append the whitelist to the configuration file.

+##capabilities
+use cap_bset to specify which file capabilities should be added to bounding set

+`cap_bset CAP_NET_RAW`  or any non-blacklisted cap from <linux/capablilitiy.h>

 ##bugs

 currently hardcoded for AUDIT_ARCH_I386, you will have to change